 Differences by Poverty Status of Custodial Parent

-Especially for families with below the federal poverty line, child support payments represent an important component of their income.
-In 2009, for all families who received child support, the average amount was $5,135—about 16 percent of their average yearly income of $31,991.
-However, for families living below the poverty line, the average annual amount received was $8,642—about 42 percent of the average income ($8,642) for these custodial parents.
+Especially for families with incomes below the federal poverty line, child support payments represent an important component of their income.
+In 2011, for all families who received child support, the average amount was $5,088—about 16 percent of their average yearly income ($31,517).
+However, for families living below the poverty line, the average annual amount received was $4,503—about 52 percent of average income ($8,676) for these custodial parents.

-Most custodial parents also receive non-cash payments from absent parents.
-In 2009, 60 percent reported that their child's absent parent provided some form of non-cash payment in the prior year.
-Also, 22 percent of all custodial parents reported that their child's absent parent provided health insurance in the prior year.
+The majority of custodial parents also receive non-cash payments from absent parents.
+In 2011, 57 percent reported that their child’s absent parent provided some form of non-cash payment in the prior year.
+Also, 22 percent of all custodial parents reported that their child’s absent parent provided health insurance in the prior year.
 (Appendix 1)

 State and Local Estimates